argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/docs/CONTRIBUTING.md

 This command will

-1. Create local cluster **gatewayapi-plugin-e2e** using tools [kind](https://kind.sigs.k8s.io/) and [docker](https://www.docker.com/).
+1. Create a local cluster **gatewayapi-plugin-e2e** using tools [kind](https://kind.sigs.k8s.io/) and [docker](https://www.docker.com/).
 You need to install them.
-2. Setup cluster using instruments [helm](https://helm.sh/) and [kubectl](https://kubernetes.io/docs/reference/kubectl/).
+2. Set up the cluster using tools [helm](https://helm.sh/) and [kubectl](https://kubernetes.io/docs/reference/kubectl/).
 You need to install them.
-3. Runs tests in **/test/e2e** folder.
+3. Run tests in the **/test/e2e** folder.
-4. Delete all resources from created cluster.
+4. Delete all resources from the created cluster.
-5. Delete created cluster.
+5. Delete the created cluster.

-**Note:** It is used Traefik in e2e tests.
+**Note:** Traefik is used in e2e tests.

-If you want to leave working cluster with needing setup at the end you should run the following command
+If you want to leave the working cluster with the needed setup at the end, you should run the following command
 ```
 make CLUSTER_DELETE=false e2e-tests
 ```

-After this command you can want to run again all tests.
-Although you can run again **make CLUSTER_DELETE=false e2e-tests** command, it is recommended to use this command
+After this command, you may want to run all tests again.
+Although you can run the **make CLUSTER_DELETE=false e2e-tests** command again, it is recommended to use this command
 ```
 make run-e2e-tests
 ```
-as you have already had cluster setup.
+as you already have the cluster set up.

-If you want to run specific e2e tests then you can these commands
+If you want to run specific e2e tests, then you can use these commands
 ```
 make RUN=<reg-exp> e2e-tests
 ```